jbyttow/alexa-avs-raspberry-pi/README.md

 # Project: Raspberry Pi + Alexa Voice Service

 ## Modifications in this fork
 This fork adds voice recognition triggering to the java client instead of manually clicking the action button.
-You may customize the trigger word or add many.
+You may customize the trigger word and/or add as many as you like.
 The current trigger word is "skywalker".
 Future planned work:

 1. Automatic provisioning and startup
 2. Device meshing